-I know I love nothing more than spoiling them with kitchen scraps and homemade treats, but did you ever stop to think you might be doing more harm than good?
+We all love our chickens and want to do what’s best for them.
+I know I love nothing more than spoiling them with kitchen scraps and homemade treats, but did you ever stop to think you might be feeding your chickens to death?

-Not only that, but many foods which humans eat such as avocados is actually poisonous to chickens and can do a lot of damage.
+Not only that, but many foods which humans eat, such as avocados, are actually poisonous to chickens and can do a lot of damage.

-Obesity in Chickens
+#1 Feeding Your Chickens to Death: Obesity in Chickens

 Perhaps one of the major problems our birds face today is us killing them with kindness!